argentum3/plonk_howto/README.md

 - Works on any system where repo is cloned

 ### Complete Solutions
-- All 6 exercises solved and verified
+- All 22 exercises solved and verified
+- 4 critical bugs fixed in original tutorial
 - Detailed explanations and documentation
 - Debug utilities and test scripts
+- Before/after comparison of all changes

 ## Running Scripts